Meet The Kirkburton Health Centre Team

 I qualified as a registered nurse in 1984.
 Since then I have gained experience in various specialities such as A+E, Orthopaedics, Elderly Medicine and Clinical Research.
 As a Practice Nurse at Kirkburton Health Centre I provide all treatment room duties in addition to care and management in Asthma and COPD.
 I am the lead Nurse for Anticoagulation (warfarin) and Cryotherapy clinics.
-In the near future I hope to gain further qualifications in Sexual Health, Contraception and treatment of minor illnesses.
+In the near future I hope to fain further qualifications in Sexual Health, Contraception and treatment of minor illnesses.

 I qualified as a Registered General Nurse in 1983 having undertaken my training at Huddersfield Royal Infirmary (HRI).
-I subsequently worked as a staff nurse on the gynaecological ward until 1986, when I was promoted to Sister.
+I subsequently worked as a staff nurse on the Gynaecological ward until 1986, when I was promoted to Sister.
 I undertook my midwifery training in 1990 over at HRI.
 From 1995-2005 I worked as a Practice Nurse.
-I have also obtained qualifications in advanced clinical skills, family planning, diabetes, respiratory problems (asthma and COPD), CHD and am an independant prescriber.
+I have also obtained qualifications in advanced clinical skills, family planning, diabetes, respiratory problems (asthma and COPD), CHD and am an independent prescriber.
 I left practice nursing to become a Community Matron, and for the last 8 years was a Respiratory Nurse Specialist in Halifax.
 In 2014 I returned to Practice Nursing at Kirkburton Health Centre.

 Healthcare assistants support practice nurses with their daily work and carry out tasks such as phlebotomy (drawing blood), blood pressure measurement and new patient checks.
 They may act as a chaperone when a patient or doctor requests one.

 |Dawn W (f)|